uixcem/uixcem/readme.md

 <h3 align="center">A lifetime learner, especially UI design and Web Development</h3>

-- 🔭 I’m currently working on expanding my knowledge of Front-End Development.
+- 🔭 I’m Software Development Trainee at BearIT.

 - 🌱 I’m currently learning advanced CSS leading into SaSS.

-- ⭐ Also I am focused on learning Javascript then React.
+- ⭐ Also I am focused on enhance my Javascript knowledge then React.

-- 🛞 My current plan is learning Three.js and Blender at final, and totally focus on being a 3D Web Developer.
+- 🛞 Also in future, I have a plan that learning Three.js and Blender at final, and totally focus on being a 3D Web Developer.

 - ⚡ Fun fact: I'm also semi-professional Ney musician.